Schindler House: Construction

+Usage

 Schindler's friend, partner and rival, Richard Neutra along with his wife Dione and son Frank lived in the Chace apartment from March 1925 until the summer of 1930.

 Pauline Gibling Schindler left the house and her husband in August 1927 while Rudolph remained at the house until his death in 1953.
 The Chace apartment had a variety of famous and creative people live in it, including; art dealer & collector Galka Scheyer, dancer John Bovingdon, novelist Theodore Dreiser, photographer Edward Weston and composer John Cage.
 Pauline Schindler returned to live in the Chace Studios part of the house, separate from her former husband, in the late 1930s and stayed until her death in May 1977.

 Friends of the Schindler House (1977-present)

-Pauline Schindler died in May 1977, leaving the house in the Schindler family until the Friends of the Schindler House (FOSH), an organization created by architects and historians passionate about the house and its legacy as well as members of the Schindler family, purchased the property in June 1980 from the California State Office of Historic Preservation with the aid of a $160,000 state grant.
+Pauline Schindler died in May 1977, leaving the house in the Schindler family until the Friends of the Schindler House (FoSH), an organization created by architects and historians passionate about the house and its legacy as well as members of the Schindler family, purchased the property in June 1980 from the California State Office of Historic Preservation with the aid of a $160,000 state grant.

 FoSH owns and is responsible for the house, which was in a very challenging state when it was received.
 The first phase of restoration to the house was completed in the mid-1980s.
 By this time, the West Hollywood neighborhood had been rezoned to allow four-story apartment buildings.
 Gregory Ain (who greatly admired Schindler), advocated that the property should be sold and the house rebuilt in the desert, because its context had changed so profoundly.
 As with all complex renovations, debates as to which era to return the house to have been part of the restoration and preservation process.